Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/configure.md

 **What this is not:** these are not sales roles (`salesperson`, `sales-manager`, etc.).
 The Shane Longman sample is a separate organisation with its own role model.
-The two role models coexist in the same Keycloak realm — individual users are assignhed to one or the other depending on which organisation they belong to — but the roles are not interchangeable between organisations.
+The two role models coexist in the same Keycloak realm — individual users are assigned to one or the other depending on which organisation they belong to — but the roles are not interchangeable between organisations.
 (A `salesperson` in the Sales org is not the same role tier as a `consultant` in Shane Longman, even if both are "mid-level practitioners" in their respective firms.)